Kodyth/CS540/README.md

 # CS540 - Project

 This file contains instructions on how to utilize the data contained in the "marina_and_boatramps_distance.csv" file.
 It also contains information related to all files present in this repository.
+The problem that was addressed via this project was determining how far away a parcel was from the nearest marina and boat ramp.
+It was solved using a KNN search in Postgres with the parcel, marina, and boatramp information provided by the Volusia.org/gis website.

 # Instructions for using the data